NATO, Submarines and Looking Back on Tragedy

 was expansion a wise thing?

-And most people now feel that because of Article IV that pledges, at least it doesn't say you have to, but it does suggest that people in the alliance, I think there's actually even 31 members now, but people in the alliance have to come or should come to the aid of somebody in extremists.
+And most people now feel that because of Article 4 that pledges, at least it doesn't say you have to, but it does suggest that people in the alliance, I think there's actually even 31 members now, but people in the alliance have to come or should come to the aid of somebody in extremists.

-Okay, so they said, well, we expanded after the Cold War, and we took advantage of the Russians, you know, the Berlin Wall collapsed, they were in chaos, Yeltsin was
+Okay, so they said, well, we expanded after the Cold War, and we took advantage of the Russians,

 They went from being communist to democratic.

-They went from being the Soviet bloc into the EU bloc eventually, and they became not Warsaw Pact 2.0, but NATO members.
+They went from being the Soviet bloc into the EU bloc eventually.
+And they became not Warsaw Pact 2.0, but NATO members.

-And then the question was, well,
+And then the question was: well,

 The Soviets resented that attack on another Slavic person, even though there was criminal, you know, it was genocidal activity on the part of his government.
+And

 in addition, people felt, well, when you put places like Slovakia in or Lithuania, if you're going to do that, then